rxweb/rxweb/docs/reactive-form-validators/validation-decorators/ascii.md

 ---
 # When to use
-Let's assume you are creating a user form, which contains fields like language, numberAsciiCode, alphabetAsciiCode and specialCharAsciiCode and you want the user to enter input which is an ascii code.
-Here depending upon the requirement, these scenarios may arise..
+Suppose you want to create a user form in which you want the user to enter an  input which is in form of valid ascii code.
+The form contains fields like language, numberAsciiCode, alphabetAsciiCode and specialCharAsciiCode. depending on requirements these scenarios may arise..

-1. Allow specialCharAsciiCode which have proper ascii format and adding Custom Message on specialCharAsciiCode.
+1. Allow valid ascii code input in field of specialCharAsciiCode and add custom error message to it.
-2. Apply numberAsciiCode validation based on matched condition in the form, like if the language is 'Java', then the numberAsciiCode must be an ascii code (Used as a function).
+2. Apply validation on numberAsciiCode field based on matched condition in the form, like if the language is 'Java', then the numberAsciiCode must be an ascii code (Used as a function).
-3. Apply alphabetAsciiCode validation based on matched condition in the form, like if the language is 'Java', then the alphabetAsciiCode must be an ascii code (Used as a string datatype).
+3. Apply validation on specialCharAsciiCode field validation based on matched condition in the form, like if the language is 'Java', then the alphabetAsciiCode must be an ascii code (Used as a string datatype).
 4. Apply dynamic validation, If the validation is changed based on some criteria in the application.

 Let's see how ascii decorator fulfil the need.